Pushkal-Gupta/graph-based-location-privacy-iot/algorithms/density-aware_k-anonymity/README.md

 # Adaptive Density-Aware k-Anonymity for IoT Location Privacy (ADKA)

-This project implements **Algorithm 4: Adaptive Density-Aware k-Anonymity (ADKA)**, designed to protect user location privacy in IoT-enabled Smart Cities.
-Unlike traditional graph-based k-anonymity (fixed k), ADKA **dynamically adjusts the anonymity level (k)** based on the **local population density** around the user.
+This project implements Algorithm 4: Adaptive Density-Aware k-Anonymity (ADKA), designed to protect user location privacy in IoT-enabled Smart Cities.
+Unlike traditional graph-based k-anonymity with a fixed k, ADKA dynamically adjusts the anonymity level based on local user density, achieving a better privacy–utility tradeoff.

-This ensures:
+This approach ensures:
-- Higher privacy in **sparse** areas
+- Higher privacy in sparse regions
-- Higher accuracy in **dense** areas
+- Higher spatial accuracy in dense regions
-- Better overall **privacy–utility tradeoff**
+- Context-aware anonymization

 ---

 ## Features

--  Simulated **5×5 smart-city grid graph** using NetworkX
+- Simulated 5×5 smart-city grid graph using NetworkX
--  Random distribution of users across nodes
+- Random distribution of users across graph nodes
--  Density-aware **adaptive k selection** (k ∈ {2, 5, 10})
+- Density-aware adaptive k selection (k ∈ {2, 5, 10})
--  BFS-based region expansion until ≥ k users are covered
+- BFS-based region expansion until at least k users are included
--  Visualization using Matplotlib (red nodes = anonymized region)
--  Support for **multiple-run experiments**
+- Support for multiple-run experiments
--  Plots for:
+- Three types of visual outputs generated using Matplotlib:
-  - Density vs Selected k
+  1. Density vs Selected k plot
-  - k vs Region Size
+  2. Selected k vs Region Size plot
+  3. Graph-based visualization of the anonymized region

 ---

-##  Algorithm Overview (ADKA)
+## Algorithm Overview

-ADKA consists of four main stages:
+Adaptive Density-Aware k-Anonymity (ADKA) consists of the following stages:

 ### Graph Construction
-A 5×5 grid graph models a portion of a smart city.
+A 5×5 grid graph is used to represent a smart city layout, where each node corresponds to a road intersection.
-Each node represents an intersection.

 ### Density Computation
-For a target user, ADKA computes **local density** using BFS:
+For a given target user, local density is computed using breadth-first search with depth 1:

-> Count users at the target node + its 1-hop neighbors.
+- Users at the target node
+- Users at immediate neighboring nodes

-###  Dynamic k Selection
+### Adaptive k Selection
-Based on density:
+The anonymity parameter k is selected based on the computed density:

 if density < 4:
-k = 10 # high privacy in low-density regions
+k = 10
 elif density < 10:
-k = 5 # medium privacy in medium-density regions
+k = 5
 else:
-k = 2 # high accuracy in high-density regions
+k = 2

 ### Region Expansion
-Perform BFS from the target node until the region contains at least **k users**.
+The anonymization region is constructed by expanding outward from the target node using BFS until the total number of users in the region is at least k.

-###  Visualization
+### Visualization Outputs
-Red nodes = anonymized region
+The algorithm produces three visual outputs:
+1. A scatter plot showing Density vs Selected k
+2. A scatter plot showing Selected k vs Region Size
+3. A graph-based visualization of the city graph where:
-Blue nodes = entire city graph
+   - Blue nodes represent the entire city graph
+   - Red nodes represent the anonymized region for a sample target user

 ---

 ## Example Terminal Output

 Users per node: {0: 2, 1: 0, ..., 24: 1}